Metrocenter (Phoenix, Arizona)

 Metrocenter was a regional enclosed shopping mall in northwest Phoenix, Arizona.
 It was bounded by Interstate 17, 31st, Dunlap and Peoria Avenues.
 Before its closure, the three most recently open anchor stores were Harkins Theatres, Walmart Supercenter, and Dillard's Clearance Center; three additional vacant anchor stores included former Sears, JCPenney, and Macy's locations.
 The mall featured 100 stores, a 12 screen movie theater, and a food court.
 Since January 2021, the mall had been owned by the Carlyle Development Group based in New York City.
 The mall officially closed on June 30, 2020.

 Parts of the film Bill and Ted's Excellent Adventure were filmed in the mall.

 History

 Development

-Metrocenter was a joint venture of Westcor, a regional shopping center development firm headed by a group of real estate investors and developers led by Russ "Rusty" Lyon, Jr., and Homart Development Company, the real estate division of Sears, Roebuck and Company.
+Metrocenter was a joint venture of Westcor, a regional shopping center development firm headed by a group of real estate investors and developers led by Russ "Rusty" Lyon Jr., and Homart Development Company, the real estate division of Sears, Roebuck and Company.
 The project was announced in November 1970, the first site plans and artist renderings announced in the spring of 1972, and construction beginning in June 1972.
+The mall would be anchored by five department stores, Sears, Rhodes Brothers, Diamond's, Goldwater's, and The Broadway.

-The mall was designed by local architect Robert Fairburn who headed the Phoenix offices of Flatow, Moore Bryan & Fairburn.
+The mall was designed by Flatow, Moore Bryan & Fairburn, Robert Fairburn who headed the Phoenix offices of the firm was project architect.
 Ernest W. Hahn was general contractor selected to build the mall.
-The Broadway building was designed by Charles Luckman, and was constructed by the Del E. Webb Corporation.
+The Goldwater's building was designed by Chaix & Johnson Associates of Los Angeles.
+Goldwater's featured unique ceramic tiles on its exterior that were manufactured by Franciscan Interpace Ceramics.
+The Diamond's store was designed by Robert Young & Associates of Dallas as a dynamic modern structure with a southwestern influence.
+Kitchell Contractors, Inc. of Phoenix handled construction of Goldwater's as well as Diamond's.
+Rhodes Brothers was designed by the Los Angeles firm of Victor Gruen Associates.
+It featured desert sand colored walls and a glass enclosed elevator.
+The Broadway building was designed by Los Angeles architect Charles Luckman, and was constructed by the Del E. Webb Corporation.